 According to this theory, everybody’s personality is made up of work and development.
 Personality growth is inherent in the property right that we have.
 Hegel, who is the main source of this theory, argues that intellectual rights allow and protect personality development that extends to material things.
 Similarly, the copier is regarded as a thief who offers somebody else’s spirit to the public.

-Such an argument, however, is flawed in the sense that the personality is not associated or affected by the outcome of the development as it is not constitutive of the human person by itself.
+Such an argument, however, is flawed in the sense that the personality is not associated with or affected by the outcome of the development as it is not constitutive of the human person by itself.
 The research is independent of its author when the production is completed, but dependent on the public.
 The job, in truth, only gets substance because the others have decided to give it importance.

 Conclusion